0xodus-eth/NovaShop/README.md

 # NovaShop

-NovaShop is a simple e-commerce application built with a microservices architecture.
+NovaShop is a modern e-commerce application built with a microservices architecture using Next.js frontend and Node.js/TypeScript backend services.
 It allows users to browse products, create orders, and process payments.
-The project demonstrates software engineering concepts like microservices, event-driven communication, containerization, and DevOps practices, developed using Agile methodology.
+The project demonstrates software engineering concepts like microservices, event-driven communication with Apache Kafka, containerization with Docker, and modern web development practices.

 ## Table of Contents